trebelge0/Balboa_network/README.md

 On some RPis, data could be sent automatically.
 It can be solved by removing the line containing serial0 in /boot/firmware/cmdline.txt

-The setup of each node should be done using the mobile app, see the DWM documentation.
+The setup of each node should be done using the RTLS mobile app, see the DWM documentation.

 ## Examples
 For these examples, bluetooth and I²C communication need to be setup before the first use as described in the previous section.
 The setup is already operational on the RPis, you can access them by setting a hotspot with the following credentials: